2.3.5 |

 probably is, or has been, one of the most widespread and thoroughgoing

-history.
-Yet, it is not necessarily the case that one of both genders
+Yet, it is not necessarily the case that one of the two genders would

-would always have had to 'suffer from' sex-discrimination,
+always have had to 'suffer from' sex-discrimination, whereas the other

-distinction is made between female and male, human beings by no
+That a nonrelevant distinction is made between female and male, human

 happiness-catenary terms.

-tho.
-Theoretically it could be that a community that
+Theoretically, it could be that a community that discriminates on the

-it were by definition a form of injustice in which one party
+sex discrimination as if it were by definition a form of injustice in

 from sexism or exclusivism", it is the subject of exclusivism,